nemurihime72/mad-bookreader/Documentations.md

 # Stage 2
 ## All implementation problem faced
-* Online pdf reader unable to get first page of the pdf as bitmap to display when import
+* Online pdf reader unable to get first page of the pdf as bitmap to display when import ( Decided to use a default image for all online pdf import)
-* Online pdf import back button not working ( decided to remove importing of online pdf, made it into a 1 time reading of pdf )

 ## Week 9